wetryingtodorock/getblock-docs/en/rpc-service/trx/rest/trx_wallet_getaccountresource.md

 ---
-title: trx:/wallet/getaccountresource \[POST\] {disallowed}
+title: /wallet/getaccountresource  {disallowed} - TRON
-description: Query the resource information of an account (bandwidth, energy, etc)
+description: Example code for the /wallet/getaccountresource  {disallowed} rest method. Сomplete guide on how to use /wallet/getaccountresource  {disallowed} rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters